-On 10 October 2017, the new Dutch government released its policy statement (Regeerakkoord 2017-2021 "Vertrouwen in de toekomst").
-The policy statement does not include concrete legislative proposals, but instead sets out a large number of policy intentions of the new Dutch government.
-In the policy statement it was announced that The Netherlands will introduce a new withholding tax on interest payments paid to low-taxed jurisdictions.
+On 10 October 2017, the Dutch government released its policy statement (Regeerakkoord 2017-2021 "Vertrouwen in de toekomst") which does not include concrete legislative proposals, but sets out a large number of policy intentions of the Dutch government.
+In the policy statement it was announced that The Netherlands will introduce a new conditional withholding tax on interest payments paid to low-tax jurisdictions.

-In a letter dated 23 February 2018 to the Dutch Parliament, the Dutch Under-Minister of Finance published more details about the proposed introduction of a withholding tax on interest payments.
-In the letter it is mentioned that the interest withholding tax would apply to interest paid by a Dutch entity within a group to entities that are resident (i) in a jurisdiction with a low statutory rate or (ii) in a jurisdiction included in the EU list of non-cooperative jurisdictions.
+In a letter to the Dutch parliament dated 23 February 2018, the Dutch Under-Minister of Finance published more details about the proposed introduction of a withholding tax on interest payments.
+The letter states that the interest withholding tax would apply to interest paid by a Dutch entity within a group to entities that are resident (i) in a jurisdiction with a low statutory rate or (ii) in a jurisdiction included in the EU list of non-cooperative jurisdictions.

-In addition, in the letter it is stated that measures will be taken to counteract 'abusive situations' (misbruiksituaties).
-According to the letter abusive situations include situations where a payment of interest is not made directly to a low-taxed or non-cooperative jurisdiction, but where such interest indirectly reaches such jurisdiction by means of an artificial construction.
+In addition, the letter states that measures will be taken to counteract 'abusive situations' (misbruiksituaties).
+According to the letter, abusive situations include a situation where a payment of interest is not made directly to a low-tax or non-cooperative jurisdiction, but where such interest indirectly reaches such jurisdiction by means of an artificial construction.

-In his letter the Dutch Under-Minister of Finance announced that it is intended for the withholding tax on interest payments to be effective from 2021 and that a legislative proposal will be submitted to the Dutch parliament in 2019.
+In his letter, the Dutch Under-Minister of Finance announced that it is intended for the withholding tax on interest payments to be effective from 2021 and that a legislative proposal will be submitted to the Dutch parliament in 2019.
+This was reiterated by the Dutch Under-minister of Finance in one of the legislative proposals published on budget day 2018 (Prinsjesdag 2018).

-However, the exact scope of the proposed legislation is not certain yet.
+The exact scope of the proposed legislation is not yet certain.
 Therefore, it cannot be excluded that the envisaged interest withholding tax could have a wider application and, as such, it could potentially be applicable to payments under the Notes.
-If payments under the Notes become subject to Dutch withholding tax under the envisaged legislation, the relevant Issuer or Guarantor, as the case may be, may be required to pay Additional Amounts (as set out in Condition 7 of "Terms and Conditions of the Notes") which may give rise to an event whereby the Issuer may be entitled to redeem the Notes (pursuant to its option under Condition 6 of "Terms and Conditions of the Notes").
+If such payments become subject to Dutch withholding tax under the envisaged legislation, the relevant Issuer or Guarantor, as the case may be, may be required to pay Additional Amounts (as set out in Condition 7 of "Terms and Conditions of the Notes") which may give rise to an event whereby such Issuer may be entitled to redeem the Notes (pursuant to its option under Condition 6 of "Terms and Conditions of the Notes").